Pocket Git Guide

 git mv <current-path> <new-path>

-If some files in your project should be ignored by Git, for example because
+If Git should ignore some files in your project, for example, because

-- the files are automatically created by a process belonging to your project,
+- a process belonging to your project automatically creates the files,

 - the files contain credentials or